6 Ways Parlay Incorporates Best Practices from Visible Learning®

 How has it influenced Parlay?

-At Parlay, we build instructional tools that deliberately incorporate a multitude of strategies and techniques from the top 20%.
-Our belief is that creating learning experiences that combine top techniques acts as a force multiplier, ensuring the maximum probability that teachers will achieve positive learning outcomes.
+At Parlay, we set out to build instructional tools that deliberately incorporate a multitude of strategies from the top fifth of performing influences.
+Since students, teachers, and classroom contexts vary so widely, our belief is that creating learning experiences that combine top techniques acts as a force multiplier, ensuring the maximum probability that teachers’ efforts will achieve positive learning outcomes.